Jamba Juice: History

 In June 2009, Jamba began to shift its focus from smoothies and began selling wraps, sandwiches, and flatbreads.

 In July 2009, Jamba Juice was criticized for running an advertising campaign, which was described as a “ripoff” of the work of cartoonist David Rees.
 The ad campaign looked similar to Rees' "Get Your War On" series.
 Rees was informed of the Jamba Juice ads by a fan who sent in a letter.
 Rees stated that “Jamba Juice bit my style, with no credit, and it's kind of disrespectful.”

 In May 2016, Jamba Juice announced the move of its corporate headquarters from Emeryville, California to Frisco, Texas, indicating the high costs of living and conducting business in the San Francisco Bay Area.
 In 2019, Jamba Juice was acquired by Atlanta-based Focus Brands, and the same year the chain changed its name to Jamba to reflect its expanded menu and negative health connotations around the word “juice”.

+On June 20, 2020, founder Kirk Perron died from cardiac arrest in Palm Springs, California, at the age of 56.
 On August 4, 2020, Jamba opened a location in Tokyo, its first in Japan.

+Animal welfare

+GoTo Foods (formerly known as FOCUS Brands), the parent company of Jamba Juice, has announced a commitment to source only cage-free eggs for all menu items by 2026.
+The company has stated that it will phase out the use of battery cages in the United States and Canada by 2026, with a global transition slated for 2028.

 Product expansion

 In December 2007, it was announced that Jamba would partner with Nestlé to lend its name to a line of healthy, pre-prepared beverages under the Jamba brand.
 On December 19, 2008, a press release from Nestle USA and Jamba Juice announced the suspension of Jamba pre-prepared products due to "...challenges ... with manufacturing on a consistent basis, resulting in inventory and out-of-stock issues."

-In 2014 Jamba Juice expanded its Fresh Juice menu, and began making juice blends to order with fresh ingredients such as kale, beets and ginger.
+In 2014, Jamba Juice expanded its Fresh Juice menu, and began making juice blends to order with fresh ingredients such as kale, beets and ginger.